Gavin Strachan: Coaching career

 In July 2011, Strachan returned to Peterborough United as youth team coach, replacing David Oldfield who departed to take up a similar role with West Bromwich Albion.
 Strachan was subsequently promoted to a first team coach position with Peterborough.

 In June 2015, Strachan was appointed the new manager of Ilkeston, his first managerial job, after Kevin Wilson left the club to manage National League North side Nuneaton Town.

 On 16 October 2015, Strachan became assistant manager to Darren Ferguson at Doncaster Rovers.

 On 26 January 2019, Strachan became assistant manager to Darren Ferguson at Peterborough United after the dismissal of Steve Evans and Paul Raynor.

 On 22 June 2020 Strachan became the first team coach at Scottish Premiership club Celtic.
 Strachan had to manage the first team for two games due to an outbreak of COVID-19 throughout the Celtic squad in January 2021.

 International career

 Strachan received eight caps for the Scotland U21 national team, though he had no appearances for the senior team.
 His first call-up was in a friendly against Denmark in March 1998.

 Media

-In September 2008, Strachan began writing a blog for the BBC News site to help his degree in Professional Sports Writing and Broadcasting at Staffordshire University.
+In September 2008, Strachan began writing a blog for the BBC News site to help his degree in Professional Sports Writing and Broadcasting at University of Staffordshire.